apache/mesos/docs/high-availability-framework-guide.md

 1. The state of a persistent TCP connection between the master and the agent.

-2. Health checks via periodic ping messages to the agent which are expected to be responded with pongs (this behavior is controlled by the `--slave_ping_timeout` and `--max_slave_ping_timeouts` master flags).
+2. _Health checks_ using periodic ping messages to the agent.
+The master sends "ping" messages to the agent and expects a "pong" response message within a configurable timeout.
+The agent is considered to have failed if it does not respond promptly to a certain number of ping messages in a row.
+This behavior is controlled by the `--slave_ping_timeout` and `--max_slave_ping_timeouts` master flags.

 If the persistent TCP connection to the agent breaks or the agent fails health checks, the master decides that the agent has failed and takes steps to remove